 TL;DR Overview

-Core Insight: AST SpaceMobile is uniquely positioned as the first company developing a global space‐based cellular broadband network that connects directly to unmodified smartphones.
+Core Insight: AST SpaceMobile is uniquely positioned as the first company building a global space‑based cellular broadband network that enables direct connectivity with unmodified smartphones.

 1. Executive Summary